 We have various types of scholarships.
 Broadly, there are two types of scholarships.
-One is awarded by university and the other is awarded by the government to the students.
-Our policy is that the students should be made aware of those scholarships particularly during orientation programmes.
+One is awarded by the university and the other is awarded by the government to the students.
+Our policy is that the students should be made aware of those scholarships, particularly during orientation programmes.

 Within the university, we have many scholarships.
-First is the sibling scholarship i.e. any brother sister or two sisters or two brothers joining the university.
-Next we have scholarships for single girl child.
-We also provide BPL scholarship which is a great success along with SC/ST scholarships.
+First is the sibling scholarship i.e. any brother-sister or two sisters or two brothers joining the university.
+Next, we have scholarships for the single girl child.
+We also provide BPL scholarships which is a great success along with SC/ST scholarships.

 Besides, Inspire scholarships are also there.
-Those students who qualify for DST programmes get the scholarships.
+Those students who qualify for DST programmes get scholarships.
 We have a separate wing in the office that looks after the scholarship programmes of the university only.
-There are other scholarships also which we call “earn while you learn”.
+There are other scholarships also which we call earn while you learn.

-Do you keep a record of the alumini?
+Do you keep a record of the alumni?

-Yes, we have a proper alumini record.
+Yes, we have a proper alumni record.
 Any student who is passing out has to fill up a form providing their contact details.
-Every year, there is an alumini association meeting in the university.
-To the best of my knowledge, more than 3000 students are there in the alumini list maintained by the university.
+Every year, there is an alumni association meeting in the university.
+To the best of my knowledge, more than 3000 students are there on the alumni list maintained by the university.

 How do you ensure the confidentiality and accuracy of the students’ records?

-Well my colleagues do a very good job.
-They know that records are very confidential and we don’t pass it on.
-On the other hand we are transparent on aspects which are important for the students.
+Well, my colleagues do a very good job.
+They know that records are very confidential and we don’t pass them on.
+On the other hand, we are transparent on aspects that are important for the students.

 How is working with Shoolini different from other educational institutions?

-When we established this university, we decided to run a system partly of agriculture and traditional universities.
-Credit and choice based system was adopted by Shoolini in the year 2009 when none of the traditional universities had this system.
+When we established this university, we decided to run a system part of agriculture and traditional universities.
+Credit and the choice-based system were adopted by Shoolini in the year 2009 when none of the traditional universities had this system.
 Even the UGC came up with the choice based credit system in the year 2015.
 Shoolini’s system is the best, be it in education or research or any academic area.